Can your dispensary POS system handle all the unique California regulations? Book a demo to see how Flowhub helps you

 Explained: Packaging must be resealable, tamper-evident, and child-resistant.
 It must not appeal to children.

-Cannabis labels in California have both a primary panel (the part of the product label most likely to be displayed or examined at retail sale; usually the front or top of the package, containing the most important information) and an information panel (located on the back or anywhere visible on the packaging and containing required information that doesn’t need to be prominently displayed).
+Cannabis labels in California have both a primary panel (the part of the product label most likely to be displayed or examined at retail sale; usually the front or top of the package containing the most important information), and an information panel (any part of the label that is not the primary display panel, containing required information that is not required on the primary display panel).

-Here are the requirements for cannabis flower labels and pre-rolls (pre-rolled joints):
+Here are the requirements for cannabis flower labels and un-infused pre-rolls (pre-rolled joints):

 The primary panel must include:

 - A product identifier such as the general name or description of the item

 The product’s net weight in metric and U.S. customary units